 At the end of 2019, observed volatility was not far different from historical levels of volatility.
 However, there is evidence of investors requiring a higher premium per unit of risk in the aftermath of the Global Financial Crisis relative to prior to the crisis.
-Therefore, a current forward-looking Australia ERP estimate as of December 31, 2020 in the range of 6.0%-7.0% appears reasonable, with a preference for the higher end of the range of 7.0%.
+Therefore, a current forward-looking Australia ERP estimate as of December 31, 2021 in the range of 6.0%-7.0% appears reasonable, with a preference for the higher end of the range of 7.0%.

 COVID-19 upended the global economy and created an even higher level of uncertainty about short-term and medium-term economic growth prospects.
 Australia, like most countries in the world, adopted a lockdown policy that restricted population movement and closed businesses.
-The shape and the time of the recovery are still unclear.
-As such, an even higher ERP may be considered reasonable as of December 31, 2020 (relative to year-end 2019).
+The economy rebounded in 2021, but considering the headwinds inflicted by the Russia-Ukraine war and the recent inflationary pressures, the shape and the time of the recovery have become more uncertain.
+As such, an even higher ERP may be considered reasonable as of June 30, 2022 (relative to year-end 2019).